DSG-Net: Learning Disentangled Structure and Geometry for 3D Shape Generation: Experiments

 \subsection{Ablation Studies}

 \kaichun{We perform four sets of ablation studies to demonstrate the necessity and effectiveness of the key components and training strategies for our method.} \yj{First, the evaluation on the post-processing procedure shows its effectiveness for resolving the issue of detached parts.} \kaichun{Then, we compare cascaded training and end-to-end training for the part geometry VAE and the disentangled backbone VAEs.
 We observe similar performances for the two strategies.
-We take the end-to-end training approach due to its simplicity.} \yj{We also validate the design choice of learning a unified conditional part geometry VAE, instead of training separate VAEs for each part semantics as used in SDM-Net~\cite{gaosdmnet2019}.
-Finally, we demonstrate that explicitly considering part relationships and conducting graph message-passing operations along the edges are important.
+We take the end-to-end training approach due to its simplicity.} \yj{We also validate the design choice of learning a unified conditional part geometry VAE, instead of training separate VAEs for each part semantics as used in SDM-Net~\cite{gaosdmnet2019}. \yjr{Finally, we demonstrate that explicitly considering part relationships and conducting graph message-passing operations along the edges are important.
 Removing the edge components from our network gives significantly worse results.
-We validate the post-processing stage in the main paper, while presenting the other three in the supplementary material.}
+In terms of the cycled disentanglement, we also demonstrate its importance for our disentangled representation of shape structure and geometry on shape reconstruction, including the disentangled shape reconstruction on synthetic data. \yjrr{Moreover, the ablated version (StructureNet + Mesh) is a naive combination of StructureNet~\cite{mo2019structurenet} backbone and ACAP mesh representation~\cite{gao2019sparse,gaosdmnet2019}.
+We also evaluate it to validate that our proposed disentangled structure and geometry representation and the cycled disentanglement indeed help improve the performance for learning 3D shape generative models. } } We validate the post-processing stage in the main paper, while presenting the other four in the supplementary material.}